vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-callback-api.md

 When a call reaches the Sinch platform, the system makes a POST request to the specified calling callback URL.

 This event, called the “ICE” event, can be triggered by either an incoming data call or an incoming PSTN call.
-It supports the instruction [PlayFiles] to play a prompt and [Say] to play a text-to-speech message and the [connectPstn], [ConnectConf], and [Hangup] actions.
+Look here for allowed [instructions](doc:voice-rest-api-callback-api#section-instructions) and [actions](doc:voice-rest-api-callback-api#section-actions).

 If there is no response to the callback within the timeout period, an error message is played, and the call is disconnected.